 Green Leafy Salads

-Choose salads that use a light salad dressing, such as a raspberry vinaigrette or a simple olive oil and vinegar mix.
+Choose salads that use a light salad dressing, such as a raspberry or lemon and oregano vinaigrette or a simple olive oil and vinegar mix.
 Even a Greek salad dressing would work as well.
 Avoid heavy or strong tasting dressings that would conflict with the Italian cuisine.
 Examples of salad dressings to avoid would be Blue Cheese, Ranch, or Thousand Island.

 When deciding what to serve with your stuffed shells, why not offer your guests multiple salad choices?
 Salads used as side dishes for stuffed pasta don’t have to always be green.
 Instead, look for other Italian-inspired healthy side dishes such as the following.